-6. Open Request for PBV Proposal
+5. Open Request for PBV Proposal

-The Housing Authority will continually maintain an open request for proposals (RFP) for project-based vouchers.
+The Housing Authority may continually maintain an open Request for Proposals (RFP) for project-based vouchers.
 Interested parties may submit proposals at any time during the year.
 The RFP will remain posted on the Housing Authority website.

-7. Conflict of Interest
+6. Conflict of Interest